-Open Mind provides a forum for three types of submissions: original Research Reports (brief or expanded) on all aspects of cognitive science, emphasizing new discoveries that advance the field or definitive contributions that settle an on-going controversy, or Perspectives that are a mix of short review and opinion piece on a critical issue in the field that highlights a new conceptual or methodological approach.
-Brief Research Reports are up to 4000 words (APC is $1000), whereas Expanded Research Reports are up to 10,000 words (APC is $1500).
-Perspectives are up to 4000 words (APC is $1000).
+Open Mind provides a forum for two types of submissions: original Research Reports on all aspects of cognitive science, emphasizing new discoveries that advance the field or definitive contributions that settle an on-going controversy, or Perspectives that are a mix of short review and opinion piece on a critical issue in the field that highlights a new conceptual or methodological approach.
+Open Mind is a diamond OA publication; there is no Article Processing Charge (APC).

 We encourage the inclusion of Supplementary Materials as a complement to Research Reports.
 These Supplementary Materials will be linked to the main manuscript and should be smaller than 500KB in size.
 For larger data sets (e.g. video files), they can be freely archived in the Open Mind repository within The Dataverse Project system once a manuscript has been accepted for publication.

-Manuscript submission will be handled by the Editorial Manager web-based system.
+Manuscript submission will be handled by the Janeway web-based system.

 We will conduct the manuscript review process, for both Research Reports and Perspectives, using “blinded” authorship and anonymous reviews.
 Although there is no perfect solution to ensure an unbiased review process, we believe that a legitimate attempt to evaluate the science, rather than the scientists, is a minimal step toward achieving that end.

 To simplify the submission process, manuscripts can be uploaded in Word or LaTeX format as a single file.
 They will then be converted to a PDF for the review process.
 Once a manuscript is accepted, detailed instructions will be provided to upload final files in the proper format for publication by the MIT Press.